Reading time: 16 min.

 The most widely accepted is that as focused red or near-infrared light penetrates your scalp, it stimulates an enzyme called cytochrome c oxidase found in the mitochondria of our cells [4].
 This creates a biochemical reaction, increasing mitochondrial activity, which leads to faster production of a substance called adenosine triphosphate (ATP) [4].

-ATP is the main energy molecule of the cells and it plays a role in transporting energy to your tissues, providing the hair follicles with the necessary resources to remain in the growth phase of your natural hair growth cycle for longer.
-This helps increase strand production and decrease the duration of the shedding phase.
+ATP is the main energy molecule of the cells.
+It helps transport energy to your tissue, providing the hair follicles with the necessary resources to remain in the growth phase of your natural hair growth cycle for longer.

 Does red light therapy block DHT?